squid-cache/squid-cache.github.io/Features/SquidAppliance.rst

 Offering a quick install method like this means that organizations can drop a Squid cache into place without needing to devote much in the way of man hours.
 This significantly reduces the risk to opportunity cost for organizations.
 If the attempt doesn't work, then the organization can remove the cache and only be out a few man hours instead of days.

-I will be referencing [http://mysettopbox.tv/knoppmyth.html KnoppMyth] for some of this as I feel that they got a number of design issues right.
+I will be referencing [[http://mysettopbox.tv/knoppmyth.html|KnoppMyth]] for some of this as I feel that they got a number of design issues right.

 === Disk Layout ===
 Partitioning and formatting should happen automatically on install.